AMLeng/StepC/readme.md

 Stage 2: Add unary operators and some basic context/value classes to keep track of SSA registers.

-Stage 3: Add binary operators and operator precedence (essentially using Pratt parsing), refactored code to automatically call llc and g++ to create an executable.
+Stage 3: Add binary operators, parentheses for grouping, and operator precedence (essentially using [Pratt parsing](https://matklad.github.io/2020/04/13/simple-but-powerful-pratt-parsing.html)), added code to automatically call llc and g++ to create an executable.
 (We don't call opt beforehand, but one could do so to create more optimized code).
+This now allows our program to be tested with Nora Sandler's test suite/script (forked to [here](https://github.com/AMLeng/incremental_c_compiler_tests)).